Qup42/loghead/docs/docker.md

 # docker

 It is also possible to deploy loghead in docker.
-See an example deployment below that uses docker compose.
+See an example deployment below that uses docker compose and traefik.

+> [!NOTE]
-Note that this deployment does not use the default configuration.
+> This deployment does not use the default configuration.

-The directory for tailscale's state has been set.
+> [!TIP]
+> By persisting the state directory of any tsnet listeners you use, an authkey is only required for the first start or if the login expires.

 ```yaml
 version: "3.9"